IELTS Speaking Samples and Answers

 6. What can a government do to encourage people not to harm the environment?

-Q. What are the main environmental problems in your country?
+Q. 1.
+What are the main environmental problems in your country?

 Answer: The main environmental problem, which my country is facing, is that my country is “overpopulated”, and as such, it is straining our rather limited resources.
-We also have terrible air pollution in our cities because of the excessive level of smokes from the industries and vehicles.
+We also have terrible air pollution in our cities because of the excessive level of smoke from the industries and vehicles.
 Then, my country is also facing the “global warming” problem, because of which, one part of my country becomes extremely hot during the summertime.
 Finally, we also have bad water contamination in our lakes, rivers and oceans because of industrial and plastic wastes.

-Q. Why should people be concerned about the environment?
+Q. 2.
+Why should people be concerned about the environment?

-Q. How can people protect the environment?
+Q. 3.
+How can people protect the environment?

 Answer: People can protect their environment from their respective positions by becoming conscious about their natural environment and then by doing small things.
 For example, we can develop proper waste (any kind of waste) management systems so that they don’t contaminate our earth and waters indiscriminately.
 Besides, we can also try to live “economically” so that we don’t put too much pressure on our natural environment in order to use its “resources” for our luxury and comfort.

-Q. Do you think money should be spent on protecting animals?
+Q. 4.
+Do you think money should be spent on protecting animals?

 Answer: In my opinion, everything, including spending money, should be done to protect animals.
 If we don’t do that, the chances are that we will lose many more other rare species of animals in addition to others, which we have already lost.
-The end result will be a very limited and weak bio-diversity to bring proper ecological balance on our planet.
+The end result will be a very limited and weak bio-diversity to bring proper ecological balance to our planet.

-Q. Do you think more should be done to protect naturally beautiful spots in your country?
+Q. 5.
+Do you think more should be done to protect naturally beautiful spots in your country?

-Q. What can a government do to encourage people not to harm the environment?
+Q. 6.
+What can a government do to encourage people not to harm the environment?

 Answer: To start, a government can take all the necessary steps to increase awareness, either by using different kinds of print and digital media or by introducing details school curricula on environmental protection, among its citizens so that they are encouraged to take care of their natural environment.
 Then, a government can also introduce stringent laws in order to punish its citizens who harm their environment willingly.
-Finally, a government can also introduce “award system” for those people who successfully keep the environment clean and safe in their own towns or places.
+Finally, a government can also introduce an “award system” for those people who successfully keep the environment clean and safe in their own towns or places.

-IELTS Speaking Part 3 topic: Environmental Problem.
+IELTS Speaking Part 3 topic: Environmental problems.

 1. Tell me, what do you think are the greatest environmental problems facing your country at present?